First, there was the land-line.

 Welcome to the world of Converged Converged Devices, where a cell phone, a monitor, and a keyboard are the only electronic devices you need to own.

-1) A big shakeup in the software world.
-Is it possible that Research in Motion has a larger market share of Operating Systems in a Converged Converged world than does Microsoft?
+Is it possible that Research in Motion has a larger market share of operating systems in a Converged Converged world than does Microsoft?
 It sounds crazy, but if current trends hold up RIM’s market share would be about 7 times greater than Microsoft’s.
 How about Google Docs versus MS Office?
 Android is current outselling Microsoft’s smart phone OS by about 30 to 1.
 Let’s just say the big names in software could be very, very different than the ones we’ve grown accustomed to over the past 20 years.

-2) Accelerating reliance on the cloud.
 Even before ditching their laptops, storage is being offloaded to the cloud at an alarming rate.
 The next big thing is going to be programs that rely on a hybrid of native and cloud resources to leverage the computing power of a mobile device.
-That’s the idea behind Amazon’s Silk Browser, that relies on the Internet not only for information but also to help it process that information.
+That’s the idea behind Amazon’s Silk Browser, which relies on the Internet not only for information but also to help it process that information.
 In a world where you access all of your personal files from your cell phone, which is more likely to be lost or stolen, it’s even more important to have very few of those files domiciled domestically.
 As big as the talk is now about cloud computing, we may be looking at the tip of the iceberg.

 I’m sure I’m overlooking a ton of implications of the Converged Converged world.
 If you can think of one, let me know in the comments.